fyngyrz/soyacro/README.md

 > `Italizing for emphasis, I <i>really</i> mean it!`

+### Squiggly braces are special, because of macro processing

+If macro processing is on, you need to be mindful about using `{` and `}` as these are used to onvoke macros.
+If you want to use them as characters in a post, just use `{ls}` for the left squiggly brace, and `{rs}` for the right squiggly brace.
+If there are unbalanced squiggly braces in the text, macro processing is cancelled.

+### Angle braces are special too, because of HTML

+Angle braces need to be balanced because of how HTML tags are processed (not just by the app, but also by the HTML browser.)
+If you need to use an angle brace in text, use the usual HTML escapes, which are `&lt;` for the less-than brace, and `&gt;` for the greater-than brace.

+If angle braces are unbalanced, the app will warn you.

 ## The Python files

 `soyacro.py` is the cgi you access on your webserver.
 You might put it in